 How it all began …

 In 2013 the choir visited Abbeville and Crécy-en-Ponthieu to forge friendship between the towns of Llantrisant and Crécy.
-As a result of this long-standing connection between the towns of Llantrisant and Crécy, our Chairman, Ted Tidman, supported by our Vice President, Geraint Hughes and the Llantrisant Community Council instigated a ‘Friendship Agreement’ with a charter signed in the Llantrisant Guild Hall in 2015.
-Since then regular formal exchange visits have been undertaken spearheaded by Llantrisant Male Choir.
+As a result of this long-standing connection between the towns, our Chairman, Ted Tidman, supported by our Vice President, Geraint Hughes and the Llantrisant Community Council instigated a ‘Friendship Agreement’ with a charter signed in the Llantrisant Guild Hall on 1st March 2015.
+Since then regular formal exchange visits have been undertaken spearheaded by the choir.

-Left to Right: Ceri Harris, Llantrisant Community Council (LCC); Geraint Hughes.
+L to R: Ceri Harris, Llantrisant Community Council (LCC); Geraint Hughes.
 Twinning Committee & Vice President Llantrisant Male Choir (LMC); Veronica Nicholas, LCC; Alan Matheson, Chairman LCC; David Nicholas, LCC; Alison Jenkins, Clerk to the LCC; Ted Tidman, Chairman LMC & Twinning Committee.

 “Decisions of importance are often the result of a chat over a pint of beer!”

 It was back in 2012 and Llantrisant Male Voice Choir were looking for a venue for their annual overseas tour.
 I was approached by Ted Tidman and he asked me for any ideas I might have for a tour to France.
 Having connections in the Picardy area and aware of the long-standing history between the Black Army and the people of Crécy-en-Ponthieu, I suggested that a week-end in northern France could be a possibility.

 After much deliberation and organisation on both sides of the Channel, two concerts were arranged – one in the town of Abbeville and the other in Crécy itself.
 The choir excelled with two outstanding performances that were much appreciated by the respective audiences.